 - Check to see if there’s anything in the environment around you that is making you feel sick such as allergens in the air, strong odors from cooking, or smoke.

 - If you have stomach cancer, ulcers, irritable bowel syndrome, or intestinal infection, drinking water may cause a sudden bout of nausea.
 Your symptoms are likely caused by irritation and inflammation of your stomach lining.
-If this is the case, your doctor can provide you with medications to ease inflammation and protect your stomach lining from further irritation.
+Your doctor can provide you with medications to ease inflammation and protect your stomach lining from further irritation if this is the case.

 - Don’t drink water too quickly because it can lead to water intoxication and dehydration.
 You could experience headaches, vomiting, confusion, and convulsions if you drink too much water at one time.